Apprenticeship Grants Canada at a Glance

-Canadian employers access up to $38,200 per apprentice by stacking federal tax credits with provincial training grants.
+Canadian employers can access up to roughly $36,000 per apprentice by stacking federal tax credits with provincial training grants.

 The former Apprenticeship Incentive Grant (AIG, $1,000/year), AIG for Women ($3,000/year), and Apprenticeship Completion Grant (ACG, $2,000) all ended in March 2025.
 These non-repayable grants were replaced by the Canada Apprentice Loan ($4,000 per training period), which is repayable.
-This guide focuses on the employer-side grants that remain active, because employer incentives now deliver 5–15 times more non-repayable funding than apprentice-side programs.
-Canada recorded 101,541 new apprenticeship registrations in 2024 — a record — yet only 19.9% of apprentices complete their program.
-The funding gap created by ending AIG and ACG may worsen this completion crisis.
+In April 2026 the pendulum swung back: the federal Spring Economic Update proposed the $6 billion Team Canada Strong plan, including a one-time $5,000 Apprenticeship Completion Bonus for Red Seal certification and a $400/week Apprenticeship Training Grant (up to $16,000 per apprentice) during in-class training — proposed measures starting 2026-27, not yet open for applications.
+Employer incentives still deliver the most accessible non-repayable funding today.
+Canada recorded 101,541 new apprenticeship registrations in 2024 — a record — yet only 19.9% of apprentices complete their program; the new completion bonus is aimed squarely at that gap.

 Essential numbers for employers and apprentices navigating the 2026 funding landscape.

 Three non-repayable apprentice grants ended in a single year.
-The replacement is a loan.
+The replacement was a loan — until the April 2026 proposals below.

 The federal government eliminated three apprentice-side grants in March 2025.
 The Apprenticeship Incentive Grant (AIG) paid registered Red Seal apprentices $1,000 per year for completing each level of training.
 The AIG for Women (AIG-W) paid $3,000 per year to women in Red Seal trades.
 The Apprenticeship Completion Grant (ACG) paid a one-time $2,000 bonus upon certification.